cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 Software Prerequisites
 ======================

 Loom requires Java™.
 JDK or JRE version 6 or 7 must be installed in your environment.
-Loom is supported with Oracle JDK.
-For JDK 1.6, Loom is certified with 1.6.0_31.
+Loom is certified with Oracle JDk 6.0_31, Oracle JDK 7.0_51 and OpenJDK 6b27-1.12.6.

 Linux
 ^^^^^